Cicely L. Tyson Community School of Performing and Fine Arts: Awards, recognition and rankings

 The school was the 247th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 233rd in the state of 328 schools in 2012, after being ranked 221st in 2010 out of 322 schools listed.
 The magazine ranked the school 208 out of 316 schools.
 The school was ranked 255th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 2009 reports published in The Star-Ledger showed Tyson to be the most improved school in an Abbott District, and among the most improved schools in the state of New Jersey, that year.

 Administration

 The school's Principal is John English.
 His core administration team includes two assistant principals.

-There are two Assistant Principals: Ameenah Poole and Wanda Davis.
+There are two Assistant Principals: Elisha Washington and Wanda Davis.

 The District Supervisor of Visual and Performing Arts is Iqua Colson.